Dangerous Game (1993 film): Release

 This was the first production by Madonna's Maverick Picture Company, a division of the newly formed entertainment company Maverick.
+In a 1996 Time interview, Madonna said she had been "sabotaged" by Ferrara, who re-edited the ending and removed most of the film's humor.
+She also stated her best acting had been left out of the Final Cut, saying "The movie had such a different texture and meaning and outcome for me.
+When I went to see a screening of it, I cried.
+Because I really think I did a good job as an actress.
+I don’t think it should be called Dangerous Game.
+It should be called The Bad Director."

 In Japan, the film was released under the name Body II as a sequel to Madonna's other 1993 film Body of Evidence which had previously been released as Body.
-Neither film is directly connected to each other in narrative nor storyline.
-The video release of the film was banned in Ireland, most likely due to a violent rape scene.
-The cinema distributors (Abbey Films) never submitted it for an Irish theatrical release.
-The decision was appealed by PolyGram Filmed Entertainment – the viewing took place on 23 November, where the ban was upheld.
+Neither film is directly connected to each other in narrative or storyline.
+The video release of the film was banned in Ireland; the decision was appealed by PolyGram Filmed Entertainment.
+A viewing took place on 23 November, where the ban was upheld.